-Mr. Davey also responded to Mr. Mullett's discussion of issues that were previously litigated in IGCC 11 and IGCC 12 and 13 regarding the Regulatory Liability, specifically the timing of amortizing and the interest on the regulatory liability, and testified that these issues were considered by the Settling Parties, including the Joint Intervenors, and resolved as part of the 2016 Settlement Agreement.
+Mr. Davey also responded to Mr. Mullett's discussion of issues that were previously litigated in IGCC-11 and IGCC-12/13 regarding the Regulatory Liability, specifically the timing of amortizing and the interest on the regulatory liability, and testified that these issues were considered by the Settling Parties, including the JIs, and resolved as part of the 2016 Settlement Agreement.
 Mr. Davey opined that Mr. Mullett is wrong that the 2016 Settlement Agreement does not adequately resolve these issues, and the Commission should find the 2016 Settlement Agreement to be reasonable and in the public interest.

-Mr. Gorman provided rebuttal testimony responding to Individual Intervenors conclusion that the 2016 Settlement Agreement should not be approved, is not just and reasonable or in the public interest.
+11. Non-Duke Settling Parties 2016 Settlement Agreement Supporting Rebuttal Testimony: Mr. Gorman provided rebuttal testimony responding to IIs conclusion that the 2016 Settlement Agreement should not be approved, is not just and reasonable or in the public interest.
 Mr. Gorman identified what he considered likely errors in the analysis presented by Individual Intervenors.
-First, when comparing the cost per kWh of energy from the Plant to other plants, the Individual Intervenors did not examine more recent information that showed significantly different results.
-Second, the Individual Intervenors' Exhibit MAM 6 incorrectly assumes effective dates that certain rates would have gone into effect, producing flawed results.
-Further, Mr. Gorman notes that the Individual Intervenors fail to recognize that any delay in an inservice date only delays the payment of depreciation dollars, again resulting in a misstatement of the impact on ratepayers.
+First, when comparing the cost per kwh of energy from Edwardsport to other plants, the Individual Intervenors did not examine more recent information that showed significantly different results.
+Second, the Individual Intervenors exhibit MAM 6 incorrectly assumes effective dates that certain rates would have gone into effect, producing flawed results.
+Further, Mr. Gorman notes that the Individual Intervenors fail to recognize that any delay in an in-service date only delays the payment of depreciation dollars, again resulting in a misstatement of the impact on ratepayers.
 Mr. Gorman testified that the 2016 Settlement Agreement brings significantly greater benefits to ratepayers than the delay in in-service proposed by Individual Intervenors.